-2. Learning Outcomes: By the end of the course the student will be able:
+By the end of the course the student will be able to:

-- 1. Have a sample of their own creative output (individual/group) - 2.
+- 1. Construct a sample of their own creative output (individual/group) - 2.
 Demonstrate an understanding of concepts related to the creative writing genres - 3.
-Be confident to put forward their ideas/opinions through creative writing genres - 4.
+Execute their ideas/opinions through creative writing genres - 4.
 Develop ability to critique and edit their own work as well as others' - 5.
-Have the ability to use technology/social media/internet to showcase their works
+Experiment with technology/social media/internet to showcase their works

 Note: This course will focus on the creative writing process.
 Thus, emphasis will be given to the written aspect of the course.
 Theoretical concepts, learnings, and innovations in the forms and fields will be imparted through praxis.
 Students will maintain a journal and submit a finale portfolio of their creative output.
-The editing aspect of the writing process (revision, editing and proof reading)is to be taught concurrently with the units, while focusing on the particular needs of the forms.
+The editing aspect of the writing process

+(revision, editing and proof reading) is to be taught concurrently with the units, while focusing on the particular needs of the forms.